Amarthya-DG/Pneumonia-Detection-using-CNN-and-MLflow/ReadME.md

-## Pneumonia Detection using CNN and MLflow
+## Pneumonia Detection using CNN with PyTorch and MLflow
 This repository contains a Convolutional Neural Network (CNN) model to detect pneumonia from chest X-ray images.
 The model is built using PyTorch, and MLflow is utilized to track the training process, hyperparameters, and metrics.

 ## Project Overview